President of the Board of Directors

 Delano is an Assistant Vice President in Merrill Lynch’s Investment Management & Guidance (IMG) division and is responsible for coordinating management reporting and analysis for all of IMG’s investment performance, publications and strategic initiatives.
 Delano’s responsibilities also include the evaluation and deployment of investment management technology and applications, vendor management and analysis and budget analysis.
 Delano is actively involved in Bank of America’s Employee Satisfaction Council, serving as communications lead for the Associate Development Committee, within the Wealth Management Division.
 Delano graduated from the University of Massachusetts at Amherst with a B.B.A. in Finance with a concentration in Investments.
 Delano resides in Brooklyn, is an avid sports fan and enjoys running and basketball.
 When not engaged in sporting activities, Delano can be found playing music with musicians though out the city.

-Amanda Selwyn founded Notes in Motion Amanda Selwyn Dance Theatre in 2000 and in thirteen seasons, has directed over 30 productions, developed a network of artists, and created the curriculum for Notes in Motion Outreach Dance Theatre’s arts-in-education programs.
-Amanda’s choreographic works include: Detour, Five Minutes, Passage, Undercurrent, Hearsay, Interiors, Disturbance, Salut, Tilt, Tidal, Shift, Siren, Contradicting Unity, Save My Spot, Hold On, Momentum, and Behind Us.
+Amanda Selwyn founded Notes in Motion Amanda Selwyn Dance Theatre in 2000 and in fourteen seasons, has directed over 30 productions, developed a network of artists, and created the curriculum for Notes in Motion Outreach Dance Theatre’s arts-in-education programs.
+Amanda’s choreographic works include: It's a Game, Detour, Five Minutes, Passage, Undercurrent, Hearsay, Interiors, Disturbance, Salut, Tilt, Tidal, Shift, Siren, Contradicting Unity, Save My Spot, Hold On, Momentum, and Behind Us.
 She has choreographed dance for Chicago's Motivity, a collective of modern choreographers; for theatre productions including House on Mango Street, Free to be You an Me, Once Upon a Mattress, The Wiz, Little Shop of Horrors, and Charlie & The Chocolate Factory; and for her original theatre productions which include Herland, Yellow Feather, and Slitting the Clouds.
 In addition to her choreographic work, Amanda has directed off-broadway theatre in NYC at John Houseman Studio, 30th Street Theatre, Grove Street Theatre, Kraine Theatre, Center Stage, and the Producer’s Club.
 Amanda teaches dance and theatre to New York City children and has been on faculty at independent schools including The Brearley School, Brooklyn Friends School, Beit Rabban School, Solomon Schechter School, and the New Acting Company.
 She has taught dance composition and technique at the Berkshire Institute for Music and Art and taught dance and theatre in Israel at the Israel Museum, English Village, and the Arad Community Center.
 Amanda led the workshop “Accessing Inspiration for Dance-Making” at the NYC Arts-in-Education Roundtable's 2007 Face to Face conference and "Teaching a Choreographic Process" at the 2008 and 2011 conferences.
 She presented her choreography at NYU’s Women and Theater conference in 2003.
 She is the recipient of grants from the NY State Council on the Arts, The Harkness Foundation for Dance, the Friars Foundation, the Illinois Arts Council, Lower Manhattan Cultural Council's Community Arts Fund, Bronx Council on the Arts, NYC Department of Cultural Affairs Cultural Development Fund, and the Bossak/Heilbron Charitable Foundation.
 In 2008, Amanda participated in the Choreographer's Lab program at Jacob's Pillow in Beckett, MA.
 Her work has been presented twice on Jacob’s Pillow Inside/Out Stage, in the DUMBO Dance Festival, APAP Conference Showcases, the COOL NY Dance Festival, WestFest Dance Festival, Movement Research’s Performance Series, Dance Teacher Summit, Earth Celebrations, Dixon Place, and Pushing Progress at Peridance.
-Amanda has a 500-hour yoga teacher's certification from Laughing Lotus Yoga Center in NYC and teaches yoga at Laughing Lotus and Crunch Gym in NYC.
+Amanda has a 500-hour yoga teacher's certification from Laughing Lotus Yoga Center in NYC and teaches yoga at gyms and studios as well as privately.
 She has a Masters from NYU’s Tisch School of the Arts in performance studies and a B.S. from Northwestern University in theatre, women's studies, and dance.

 Laura Rosenblum works as a corporate advisory associate in the law firm of McDermott Will & Emery LLP.
 She focuses her practice on corporate law, including mergers and acquisitions, securities, corporate governance and other complex transactions.
 She received her J.D. cum laude from the Boston University School of Law and her B.A. magna cum laude from the University of California, Berkeley, where she focused on legal studies and social welfare.
 Laura is an active member of the UJA Federation Young Women's Professional group and has been involved, both as a volunteer and as pro bono counsel, with several non-profits in the areas of arts and education.